Fanchengyan/GeoSAM-Image-Encoder/README.md

 #### Run by parameters from setting.json file

-If you want to using settings.json file to provide the parameters
+If you want to using `settings.json` file which exported from Geo-SAM plugin to provide parameters, you can run it like this:

 ```python
 setting_file = "/content/setting.json"